 The Natural Resources Districts have instituted Groundwater Management Areas (GWMAs) over all or parts of nearly all of the 23 districts based on NRD and NDEQ groundwater sampling.
-The NRDs' institution of these GWMAs indicates a concern and recognition of nonpoint source groundwater contamination.
-Additionally, NDEQ's Groundwater Management Area program (Title 196, 2002) has completed 20 studies across the state since 1988 identifying areas of nonpoint source contamination mainly from the widespread application of commercial fertilizer and animal waste.
+The NRDs' implementation of these GWMAs indicates a concern and recognition of nonpoint source groundwater contamination.
+Additionally, NDEQ's Groundwater Management Area program has completed 20 studies across the state since 1988, identifying areas of nonpoint source contamination mainly from the widespread application of commercial fertilizer and animal waste.

 The State of Nebraska has a geographic area of over 77,000 square miles.
 Accurately characterizing the quality of Nebraska's groundwater in a complex aquifer system has always been difficult.
 The acquisition of more data is increasing the validity of a trend analysis.
-However, practices of sampling the "problem" areas still skew the data and make it very difficult to show the areas in Nebraska where the contaminant levels are decreasing through better management and farming practices.
+However, it is still common practice to sample the "problem areas", which skews the data and makes it very difficult to show the areas in Nebraska where the contaminant levels are decreasing through better management and farming practices.

 Another difficulty is obtaining the resources and the logistics of collecting groundwater samples.
-There are approximately 175,000 active registered wells in Nebraska and there have been only enough resources to collect samples from 3,100 (1.8%) to 4,500 (2.6%) annually (since 2000).
+There are over 185,500 active registered wells in Nebraska and there have been only enough resources to collect samples from 3,100 (1.7%) to 4,700 (2.5%) annually (since 2000).
 Also, not all samples collected are evenly distributed throughout the state (Appendix B).